 Jordan concluded his time at Wagner in their Senior Theatre Showcase in addition to a run as the Stage Manager for Dance Project.
 Other senior performances include a Wagner Shakespeare on the Oval virtual performance of Kit Marlowe's Edward II as Edward and an appearance with the senior theatre performance majors in "The Other Side of The Rainbow" cabaret which was live streamed for audiences.
 During the summer of 2020 before beginning his senior year, Jordan performed in multiple courtyard cabaret performances at Bucks County Playhouse in New Hope, Pennsylvania, made famous by Grace Kelly.
 Unfortunately, his summer senior apprenticeship as a performer in The Addams Family Musical at Bucks County Playhouse was cancelled due to Covid-19.

 Jordan hails from Hamilton, New Jersey where he had an early fascination with music and began performing in middle school.
-Some of his most notable roles include Nick Bottom (Something Rotten), Sky Rymand (Mamma Mia), Mordred (Camelot), Lucas Beineke (The Addams Family Musical), and the chance to understudy perform as Charlie Price (Kinky Boots).
+Some of his most notable roles include Tully Mars (Escape to Margaritaville), Nick Bottom (Something Rotten) where he was nominated in Broadway World's Boston Awards for Best Performer in a Musical, Sky Rymand (Mamma Mia), Mordred (Camelot), Lucas Beineke (The Addams Family Musical), and the chance to understudy perform as Charlie Price (Kinky Boots).

 On the New York City circuit, Jordan has appeared as a cabaret soloist at Don't Tell Mama restaurant and piano bar, The Duplex, The Producers Club and graced the Carnegie Hall stage with the Wagner College Choir.
 Jordan trained with his Wagner College vocal coach Anthony Turner where he performed annually in a spring vocal recital.